 - Each resident has the right to require that no person, other than those assigned by the Department of Residence Life, take up residence in their room.

-- Each resident has the right to expect general cooperation from their roommate(s) including cooperation from roommate(s) regarding the use of the room for recreational and social purposes.
+- Each resident has the right to expect general cooperation from their roommate(s) regarding the use of the room for recreational and social purposes.